 The Certificate of Competency does not authorise you to drive.
 Only when you have obtained the P1 provisional licence are you authorised to drive while under P1 provisional conditions.

 A provisional licence is issued for 3 years, 1 year on P1 and 2 years on P2.

 The minimum size for the 'P' plate sign is shown in the diagram right and consists of a red letter 'P' against a white background.
 The sign must be displayed and clearly visible from the front and rear of the vehicle (rear only for motorcycles).

 Provisional driver's licence laws and conditions (P1 and P2).

 Provisional licences are issued subject to conditions.
 If you breach a condition you will lose your licence and be disqualified from driving.
 This is in addition to any other penalty.
 The conditions are:

-- you must not drive a motor vehicle when there is any concentration of alcohol in your blood or the presence of THC (Cannabis), Methylamphetamine (Speed) or MDMA (Ecstasy) in your blood or oral fluid (saliva)
+- you must not drive a motor vehicle when there is any concentration of alcohol in your blood or the presence of THC (The active component in cannabis), Methylamphetamine (Also known as Speed, ice or crystal meth) or MDMA (Ecstasy) in your blood or oral saliva

 - you must not exceed any speed limit by 10 km/h or more

 - you must not accumulate four or more demerit points during the provisional licence period.